FabianVolkers/Foundations-of-Software-Engineering/README.md

 ## FAQs
 Have a look at this repo's [issues](https://github.com/FabianVolkers/Foundations-of-Software-Engineering/issues) to find FAQs and feel free to open a new issues if you think something is missing.

+## Working with this repository
+After cloning both this repository and [the wiki](Foundations-of-Software-Engineering.wiki ), create a symbolic link in order to test the full structure locally.

+`ln -s ../Foundations-of-Software-Engineering.wiki wiki`